 - A reference to the scientific publication should be included to help journalists who receive different versions of the release from different institutions.

 There is no cost to submit proposals or conduct experiments at LCLS.
-However, experimenters are responsible for their own travel expenses and for the costs of non-standard supplies (e.g., chemicals, gases) or services procured while at SLAC.
+However, experimenters are responsible for their own travel expenses and for the costs of non-standard supplies (e.g., chemicals, gases) at the discretion of LCLS management.
 Each proposal is for one specific experiment.
 Proposals can be re-submitted at each call, but this will not happen automatically and a re-submission will not receive preference during the review process.
 There is no limit to the number of proposals that can be submitted by a scientist or team, but multiple similar proposals from the same team members may not be reviewed favorably by the Proposal Review Panel (PRP).
 Review the proposal preparation guidelines, compile the required information, and submit your proposal early to avoid a last-minute crisis at the proposal cutoff time.
 LCLS proposals are peer reviewed and rated by the LCLS Proposal Review Panel (PRP).

 Calls for proposals will be publicized about six months before the PRP meeting date with a deadline for submission a few months before the PRP meeting.
 After due deliberation, the PRP will provide LCLS management with a rank ordered list of proposals.
 Only proposals that fall within the top percentage considered for beam time will be ranked.

-A new LCLS proposal to work in areas previously studied by others will be weighed considering this factor.
+The merits of recommending a new LCLS proposal to work in areas previously studied by others will be weighed by the PRP in their evaluation process.

-It is recognized that, occasionally, some deviation from the original proposed research may occur during the course of an experiment.
-Deviation from the proposed work that follows either from a new idea arising from the research or from new information since the proposal was submitted may be acceptable assuming it does not cover material in a rated proposal from another user group or material that has been discussed commonly and is in the public domain.
-All deviations must be discussed with the instrument scientist.
+It is recognized that, occasionally, some deviation from the original proposed research may occur during the course of planning and executing an experiment.
+Deviation from the proposed work that follows either from a new idea arising from the research or from new information since the proposal was submitted may be acceptable assuming it does not cover material in a proposal from another user group.
+All deviations must be discussed with the instrument scientist Point of Contact, and written approval obtained.
 Questions may be directed to LCLS management or the User Research Administrator.

 Although most of the proposals active at LCLS are for experimental work aimed at producing significant new scientific results or technological applications, LCLS also welcomes proposals for testing and developing scientific instrumentation, particularly when the instruments are likely to have impact on the developing field.